 In the mean time, Montgomery County DOT is constructing protected bike-only lanes called the Capital Crescent Surface Trail (CCST) between the current CCT trailhead at Ourisman Plaza on Bethesda Ave, and Elm St Park where the CCT from Silver Spring will reach once completed with the Purple Line.
-CCST Phase I is well along in construction, likely to be completed in July or August of 2021.
+CCST Phase I is well along in construction, hopefully to be completed by the end of 2021.
 Phase I includes everything from the trailhead at Bethesda Ave to and across Wisconsin Ave.
 Phase II, the part around Elm St Park, will follow later, but Elm St Park is already bicycle friendly, and the CCT along the Purple Line won't be completed to connect to for 3 years at the very least, more likely 4 or 5 years.

 The CCST is pretty nice, with bicycle crossing lanes and signals across Bethesda/Woodmont Aves and Wisconsin Ave.
 It feels safe, including for less experienced bicyclists.
 The MCDOT CCST project web pages have good plans and renderings in "Project Documents", but their "Area Map" is confusing and slightly inaccurate, and their schedule information is both confusing and out of date as of December 2021:

 Overall, we feel the Purple Line project design has treated the CCT well enough, for example giving the trail separate bridges over Connecticut Ave and Rock Creek, and a separate tunnel segment under Jones Mill Rd.
 The Purple Line project is burdened with years of delays due in part to the 3 opposing lawsuits, which helped cause the lead construction contractor Fluor to back out in late summer 2020.
 MD DOT and Purple Line Transit Partners are in the process of soliciting and selecting a replacement lead construction contractor, hopefully to finalize that choice in early 2022.
 There are many press articles about all of this, such as in Bethesda Magazine and the Washington Post.
 Try these searches: